Mahitha-pasupuleti/Design_Patterns_Handbook/Creational/SimpleBuilder.md

 ```

 # Issues Being Solved

+## Telescoping Constructor Problem
+- If you observe, this issue is resolved automatically.

 ## Inconsistent State
 - The Builder Pattern prevents the **inconsistent state problem**, where a user might create and use an `HttpRequest` object without supplying all required parameters.